Residential building series: Soviet Union

 The turning point was the resolutions "On measures for further industrialization, improving the quality and reducing the cost of construction" of 1956 and "On the development of housing construction in the USSR" of 1957.
 The party's task for builders was to develop projects by the fall of 1956 that would drastically reduce the cost of housing construction and make it accessible to workers.
-This is how the famous "Khrushchevs" appeared.
+This is how the famous "Khrushchevka" appeared.
 The goal of the project was that in 1980 every Soviet family would meet communism in a separate apartment.

 However, in the mid-1980s, only 85% of families had separate apartments.
 In 1986, Mikhail Gorbachev postponed the deadline for 15 years, putting forward the slogan "Every Soviet family - a separate apartment by the year 2000."

 In 1959, the 21st Congress noted the existence of a housing problem and called the development of housing construction "one of the most important tasks."
 It was planned that in 1959-1965.
 2.3 times more apartments would be commissioned than in the previous seven-year period.
 Moreover, the emphasis was placed on individual, not communal, apartments.
 The prototype for the first "Khrushchev" was the block buildings German: Plattenbau, which were built in Berlin and Dresden from the 1920s.
 The construction of "Khrushchev" continued from 1959 to 1985.